ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 The `forecast-input` (`test-input`) dataset consists also in data from three different models: ECMWF (ecmf), ECCC (cwao), NCEP (eccc), for different dates.
 These data are forecast data.
 This could be used the input for applying the ML models in order to generate the output which is submitted for the challenge.
-Using data from earlier date that 2020/01/01 is also allowed during the prediction phase.
-The forecast start dates in this dataset are from 2020/01/02 to 2020/12/31.
   - For all 3 models:
     - `forecast_time`: from 2020/01/02 to 2020/12/31, weekly every Thurday in 2020.
     - `valid_time` (`forecast_time` + `lead_time`): from 2020/01/02 to 2021/02/xx